Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 Sitting around and waiting for referrals isn’t much of a plan.

-What’s the #1 reason people don’t ask for referrals?
+What’s the #1 reason people/employees don’t ask for referrals?
 Fear.

 If you hate asking for referrals, feel stuck knowing what to say, or keep getting the wrong kinds of people referred to you and can’t figure out how to fix it, then I have good news for you: You don’t need therapy.
 You need a system.